Second Harvest Food Bank of Middle Tennessee

 What Second Harvest has to offer:

-Work with a purpose: As one of Middle Tennessee’s largest nonprofits, our local hunger relief work is uniquely rewarding, hands on and solutions oriented.
+- Work with a purpose: As one of middle Tennessee’s largest nonprofits, our local hunger relief work is uniquely rewarding, hands on and solutions oriented.
 We are innovative, mission-focused, diverse, collaborative, values-driven and focused on results.
-Our mission is to feed hungry people and work to solve hunger issues in our community.
-In the 2020 fiscal year, we distributed more than 41 million pounds of food to more than 460 Partner Agencies, providing more than 36.9 million meals to hungry children, families, and seniors throughout our 46-county service area.
 A career with Second Harvest ensures that you not only earn a paycheck, but also help your local community through meaningful work.
 If you are passionate about serving your neighbors in need and are committed to our mission of ending hunger, we invite you to join our 120+ person team in the fight against hunger, as we work to achieve our vision of a hunger free community.

-Award winning workplace: we are a best-in-class workplace because we are passionate and people focused – we listen, respect, care and challenge each other, so that our community can count on us for our critical work.
-Our employees have identified us among The Tennessean’s Top Workplaces seven times based solely on employee surveys and feedback.
+- Award winning workplace: we are a best-in-class workplace because we are passionate and people focused – we listen, respect, care and challenge each other, so that our neighbors can count on us.
+Our employees have identified us among The Tennessean’s Top Workplaces eight times based solely on employee surveys and feedback.
 We are invested in our team and offer frequent whole-person wellness opportunities through our Harvest Wellbeing Program.
 We focus on staff physical and mental health, financial empowerment, personal and professional development as well as social and community engagement.
-There is ample opportunity to be engaged and grow with Second Harvest.
+There is ample opportunity to be engaged, have work-life-balance and grow with Second Harvest.

-Compensation & Benefits: Second Harvest is proud to offer rich and affordable total compensation packages.
+- Compensation & Benefits: Second Harvest is proud to offer rich and affordable total compensation packages.
 Total compensation for full-time employment includes many benefits, in addition to base pay.
-The time off policies include: 10 holidays, 15 vacation, 12+ sick and personal time as required by law.
-Traditional benefits offered include medical (employee-only coverage paid 100% by employer) dental and vision.
-Additional available benefits include retirement (with a generous employer match), disability insurance (short and long-term), life insurance as well as long-term care insurance.
+The paid days off policies include: 38+ day off for holidays, vacation, sick and personal time, as required by law.
+Traditional benefits offered include medical, dental and vision (employee-only coverage paid 100% by employer for all 3).
+Additional available benefits include annual bonus potential, annual performance reviews with potential pay increases, flexible work, retirement (with a generous employer match), disability insurance (short and long-term), life insurance as well as long-term care insurance.

-Diversity, Equity, Inclusion & Equal Employment Opportunity: Second Harvest embraces a philosophy that recognizes and values diversity.
-We want our employees to reflect the diversity of the communities in which we serve.
+- DEIB & Equal Employment Opportunity: we celebrate and value diversity, equity, inclusion and belonging.
+We are intentionally working to diversify our team so that our employees reflect the diverse communities that we serve.
+Candidates from historically underrepresented groups are encouraged to apply!
 Our goal is to attract, develop, retain and promote a talented and diverse workforce in a culture where all employees will contribute to their fullest potential.
 We provide equal employment to all applicants and employees regardless of race, religion, color, gender, disability, national origin, ancestry, age, veteran status, sexual orientation, genetic information or other legally protected characteristics.